abel2319/RAG-chatbot-with-LangChain/README.md

 ## How to Use

 1. Place your medical PDF documents in `data/`.
-2. Run `python scripts/index_documents.py` to load, split, and embed them.
+2. Run `streamlit run main.py` to load, split, embed them and launch the chatbot.
-3. Launch the chatbot via `interfaces/streamlit_app.py`, `cli.py`, or `api.py`.

 ## Features
 - Uses `llama3.2` model from Ollama.
 - Embeds with `mxbai-embed-large`.
 - Vector store backed by Chroma.
-- Clean interface with Streamlit, CLI, or FastAPI.

 ---